JZDesign/SelfDrivingRCCar/README.md

 ## A training controller for a Self Driving RC Car
 ### Hack MT 2019

-This application orignially lived inside of a [master repository](https://github.com/nibraaska/SelfDrivingRCCar) for team 21's self driving car project.
-Due to clutter and git confusion this was packaged and moved into it's own repo.
+This application originally lived inside of a [master repository](https://github.com/nibraaska/SelfDrivingRCCar) for team 21's self driving car project.
+Due to clutter and git confusion this was packaged and moved into its own repo.

-## Techincal notes
+## Technical notes

 This project originally was being built in `Java`.
 A Joystick plugin was utilized to create the control.
-Connection to the Raspberry Pi was made via Web Socket.
+Connection to the Raspberry Pi was made via Websocket.
 In an effort to send less data to the Pi a timer implementation was laid out.
-Data is sent via websocket in strings representing boolean values : `1000`, `1100`, `1010`, etc., This data was grabbed by the pi to append to imaged data for training.
+Data is sent via websocket in strings representing boolean values : `1000`, `1100`, `1010`, etc., This data was grabbed by the pi to append to image data for training.

 ### Migrating to Kotlin